Dennis "Cutty" Wise: Season three

 A turf war between the Barksdales and new power Marlo Stanfield provides more work for Barksdale soldiers.
 Cutty and Slim Charles plan a raid on a Stanfield corner using a pincer movement.
 Their younger associates ruin their plan by striking too soon and Barksdale veteran Country is killed as a consequence.
 Cutty and Slim Charles later decide to strike back alone but when their moment comes Cutty is faced with Fruit and finds himself unable to fire.
-It becomes clear to Cutty that he no longer has "the game" in him, after which he tells Avon that he's leaving the crew, saying, "I ain’t got it in me no mo'."
+It becomes clear to Cutty that he no longer has "the game" in him, after which he tells Avon that he's leaving the crew, saying, "The game ain’t in me no mo'."
 Avon decides to let him leave, telling Slim Charles that Cutty still deserves their respect.

 Wise then begins to build a new life by returning to landscaping and, at the deacon's suggestion, opens a boxing gym.
 At first he is overwhelmed by the bureaucracy and red tape involved in opening the gym, but receives political backing from the deacon's contact, Rev. Frank Reid.
 Reid puts Wise in touch with State Delegate Odell Watkins and Marla Daniels.
 Watkins has Daniels help Wise to get the permits he needs for the gym.
 Attempting to raise the funds to properly equip the gym, he approaches Avon to request the funding.
 Avon, a former amateur boxer, happily provides the money without any incentive, to Cutty's surprise.

 Wise connects with sergeant Ellis Carver through his efforts to encourage children away from drug dealing through sports, and the two develop a mutual respect.
 He has some success with local children, particularly when the Barksdale-Stanfield turf war temporarily closes down much of the drug trade in the area.
 In particular, one young dealer named Justin has talent and works hard to improve as a boxer.
 However, the turf war comes to a sudden end when Avon is arrested, and Cutty finds his gym quickly deserted as the children return to work.
 Cutty continues his efforts at personal reform despite this setback.